SamsungSAILMontreal/ghn3/README.md

 **Updates**

+- [June 26, 2023] Training and eval on CIFAR-10 and eval on the DeepNets splits are supported.
 - [June 22, 2023] Major code refactoring.
 Distributed (DDP) training and eval scripts added (see [Experiments](#experiments) below).
 - [June 6, 2023] GHN-3 code improved (see [ghn3/nn.py](ghn3/nn.py)), more examples added (see [ghn_single_model.py](examples/ghn_single_model.py)).
 - [Apr 11, 2023] Cleaned up graph construction, sanity check for all PyTorch models.